Katterrina/fimuni_statnice/specializace/s4_programovani_s_omezujicimi_podminkami.md

 - speed up using both upper and lower bounds
     - new bound $TempB = (UB+LB)/2$
         - if solution not found, set $LB$ to $TempB+1$
-- lower nound can be influenced by
+- lower bound can be influenced by
     - good heuristics: good propagation through the objective constraint
 	- good solution found early: using an initial bound may help
 	- costs of past variables